DANser-freelancer/code_bits/README.md

 ```
 ### Bonus:
 - `(1)._` or `(1).$` or `(1).str` etc. - can be used as a nameless operation to clean up `Signal.coercion`, to make sure that next expressions don't break.
+- `Signal.coercion` can be manually set to `null` anywhere, to clear the coercion record.
 - `+float` - unary operator coercion, works the same way as with numbers.
 Returns number primitive value
 - `''+float` - string unary operator coercion, works the same way as with numbers.
 Returns string primitive value
 - `typeof float` - working as intended, mildly unexpected, returns `'object'`